WELCOME TO AUSTIN DOGA

 Please inform Austin Doga, LLC of any injuries or medical conditions you or your dog have.

 Poses will be modified just for your needs.

-HOW DO I BOOK A DOGA SESSION?
+WHAT DO I NEED FOR MY DOGA SESSION?

-A blanket, bed, or towel for your dog (so they have a safe place to settle).
+A blanket, bed, or towel for your dog

 WILL DOGA HELP MY DOG'S PROBLEM BEHAVIOR, INJURY, OR MEDICAL CONDITION?

 Nope.
 Please consult a professional dog trainer or dog behaviorist for any training or behavior issues.

 Make sure your dog is getting his needs met through professional training, food puzzles, and plenty of exercise and mental stimulation (maybe through agility or nose work classes).
 Please see a veterinarian or canine medical specialist for any injuries and medical conditions.
 Doga is not a substitute for these services and activities.